roshantaneja/School_Notes/Hebrew Scriptures/Unit 4 - Prophet Project/Prophet Project Overview.md

 	In the passage, Ezekiel experiences a vision of a valley of dry bones.
 He speaks to god and tells him that he believes that the bones will never live again.
 God tells them to
 2. When, where, and under what circumstances was the passage written?
-(3-4 sentences)

-	This passage was written during his captivity in Babylon.
+(3-4 sentences) This passage was written during his captivity in Babylon.
 It was a compilation of prophetic texts written by Ezekiel that were collected after his death and compiled into the book.
 3. How did the prophet or author’s life circumstances affect the shaping of the text?
-(3-4 sentences)

-	Ezekiel was alive during the fall of Israel into the hands of the Babylonians.
+(3-4 sentences) Ezekiel was alive during the fall of Israel into the hands of the Babylonians.
 The vision he experienced explains that god will eventually restore the house of Israel to its former status, but only if the people of Israel begin to believe in god once again.
 4. Who were the original recipients of the prophet’s message?
 What were their life circumstances?
 (2-3 sentences) The original audience of the prophets message were the captured Israelites that were oppressed by the Babylonians.
 5. What central message(s) is the author trying to convey in the passage?
-(3-4 sentences) Through the metaphor of dry bones regaining life, ezekiel shows how god never left his people. even in a time of great despair like the babylonian exile, god still remained with his people.
+(3-4 sentences) Through the metaphor of dry bones regaining life, Ezekiel shows how god never left his people. even in a time of great despair like the Babylonian exile, god still remained with his people.
 6. What words, images, and symbols are used, and what do they signify?
-(3-4 sentences) The imagery of the sinews
+(3-4 sentences) The imagery of god breathing life back into the dry bones, and the sinews and flesh covered them just through hearing the word of god.
+God tells Ezekiel that the bones were the house of Israel,
 7. What is the literary form or “genre” of the passage?
-(3-4 sentences)
+(3-4 sentences) The vision of dry bones was a prophetic account from Ezekiel himself.
+The passage is written in first person, making it seem like Ezekiel himself is telling you of this revelation himself.
 8. What other information is necessary to understand the text?
-(3-4 sentences)
+(3-4 sentences) During the time of the exile, much of Israel regarded Ezekiel as insane, or filled with the spirit of the devil. because of this, he was often called insane and disregarded by the rest of the people.
+But when the Babylonians actually came to Israel and conquered all of the Israelites, Ezekiel's message was actually heard.
+Much of this book was compiled after Ezekiel's imprisonment in Babylon.
 9. Two Sources:

-10. Bibiography: Author Last Name, Author First Name.
+10. Bibliography: Author Last Name, Author First Name.
 Title of work: Capital letter also for subtitle.
 Publisher, Year Published.

 ---